Science and inventions of Leonardo da Vinci: War machines

 Leonardo was the first to sketch the wheel-lock musket c.
 1500 AD (the precedent of the flintlock musket which first appeared in Europe by 1547), although as early as the 14th century the Chinese had used a flintlock 'steel wheel' in order to detonate land mines.

 While Leonardo was working in Venice, he drew a sketch for an early diving suit, to be used in the destruction of enemy ships entering Venetian waters.
-A suit was constructed for a BBC documentary using pigskin treated with fish oil to repel water.
-The head was covered by a helmet with two eyeglasses at the front.
+A suit was constructed for the 2003 BBC documentary "Leonardo" using pigskin treated with fish oil to repel water.
+The head was covered by a helmet with two glasses at the front.
 A breathing tube of bamboo with pigskin joints was attached to the back of the helmet and connected to a float of cork and wood.
-When the scuba divers tested the suit, they found it to be a workable precursor to a modern diving suit, the cork float acting as a compressed air chamber when submerged.
+When the divers tested the suit, they found it to be a workable precursor to a modern diving suit up to a certain depth before water pressure became too much for the diver, which limited the suit.
+However they found that holes at the top of the cork float would not make a lot of sense for the design.
+But if placed at the bottom they would make the cork float a fully compressed air chamber for the diver to take with them when submerged.
+They also found how Leonardo provided for flexible tubing and a bellows for continuous air in the design if required.
+They tried again and found the theory to be correct; it worked, and the diver was able to walk on the seabed as Leonardo described.

-His inventions were very futuristic which meant they were very expensive and proved not to be useful.